 Contracts are about more than wrapping your clients up in red tape and telling them what they can’t do.
 Think of your contract as relationship insurance: it does all the hard, boring work of keeping the relationship on rails, so you can focus on the fun part – the actual designing.

-Are there any other names for an Interior Design Contract?
+Other names for an Interior Design Contract

 How do I fit all of the details of the Scope into the contract?